AmberBozward/SNH_AIH_spatial_transcriptome/README.md

 ---

-## Neighbourhood enrichment analysis and Ripleys spatial statistics
+## Neighbourhood Enrichment Analysis and Ripleys Spatial Statistics

 All relevant Python code for neighborhood enrichment analysis and Ripley's spatial statistics to understand cellular spatial organisation patterns can be found in the the following project repository: